opiopan/fsmapper/docs/docs/libs/mapper/Keystroke/index.md

 ---

 # Keystroke object
-Keystroke object represents a keystroke sequense to emulate keyboard.<br/>
+Keystroke object represents a keystroke sequence to emulate keyboard.<br/>
 The Keystroke object, contrary to its name, does not represent a simple key press or release; instead, it can express a sequence of continuous key inputs.

 ## Constructors